jessicajhassibi/hate-speech-xai/README.md

 We are using the HateXplain dataset [1], which contains social media posts labeled for hate speech and target groups, along with rationales that indicate why exactly a post is considered toxic or not.
-We train a transformer-based model (BERT) on this dataset and then apply various XAI techniques to understand which features are most influential in the model's decision of whether a post is classified as hate speech or not.
+We train a transformer-based model (BERT) on this dataset and then apply various XAI techniques to understand which features are most influential in the model's decision about whether a post is classified as hate speech.
 We evaluate the model on its classification performance as well as its performance on the XAI methods comparing the ground truth to the computed importance.